welcomegeek/welcomegeek/wiki/main_page.md

 ## Contribute to OpenNIC
 You can help our network via multiple ways, like setting up OpenNIC servers, creating websites, adding support to OpenNIC (if you are a web service administrator), editing wikis, etc.

-For more info, consult the [official's OpenNIC Wiki](https://wiki.opennic.org/start)
+For more info, consult the [official OpenNIC's wiki](https://wiki.opennic.org/start)

 ## Contact & more help
 - Welcome.geek